Mejo09/sample/README.md

 # sample
-this is a sample game
+this is a sample game by roy